Cutting-Edge Therapies at UF Health Cancer Center

-It should be a positive move, resulting in greater access to clinical trials and cutting-edge therapies, along with personalized patient care and enhanced team collaboration.
+It’s a positive move, resulting in greater access to clinical trials and cutting-edge therapies, along with personalized patient care and enhanced team collaboration.

 The Thoracic Care Center includes Luis Herrera, M.D., a specialist in all thoracic surgeries with a particular expertise in multimodality treatments (chemotherapy/radiation/surgery).
-He and the full team — including board-certified surgeons, oncologists, pathologists, radiologists, nurses, researchers and therapists provide patients with all necessary services, from diagnosis through treatment and follow-up.
+He and the full team — including board-certified surgeons, oncologists, pathologists, radiologists, nurses, researchers and therapists — provide patients with all necessary services, from diagnosis through treatment and follow-up.

 UF Health Cancer Center Takes a Multidisciplinary Approach